The Auctioneer: Covers

 "The Auctioneer" has been covered by numerous artists, most notably Lynn Anderson, and by Steve Goodman, who played it live while opening for Steve Martin.
-It was also included on his posthumous album, No Big Surprise.
-It was also done by Gordon Lightfoot on his album Dream Street Rose, in 1980.
+It was also included on Goodman's posthumous album, No Big Surprise, in 1994.
+It was also performed by Gordon Lightfoot during live performances for years, and he eventually made a studio recording of the song, which was featured on his album Dream Street Rose in 1980.

 Other versions

 Czech singer and songwriter Michal Tučný adapted the lyrics and translated it into the Czech language under the name Prodavač ("Shop assistant") some time between 1974 and 1980.
 He describes his childhood admiration of a shop assistant in a local store, followed by his own entry into this profession, from which he ultimately turned to music.
 Finally he concludes, that in the year 2000 there may be no LP records or gramophones, but trade will flourish anyway, and he (half-jokingly) dreams about becoming a store manager.